juanpablobermudez/bermudez.github.io/_pages/scc.md

   - Gino Carmona (Externado)
   - María Alejandra Grisales (Externado)

-We just hosted [the Self-Control in Context Summer School] (chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://static1.squarespace.com/static/5d0464f9593c9200019d00ad/t/641b431630e0734258a70ef8/1679508247444/SCC+call+for+applicants.pdf) (Jul.31–Aug.4, 2023), designed to foster the community of young researchers in self-control and related topics across North and South America.
+We just hosted [the Self-Control in Context Summer School](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://static1.squarespace.com/static/5d0464f9593c9200019d00ad/t/641b431630e0734258a70ef8/1679508247444/SCC+call+for+applicants.pdf) (Jul.31–Aug.4, 2023), designed to foster the community of young researchers in self-control and related topics across North and South America.
 It was a wonderful experience and a huge contribution to the project—thank you to everyone involved!!!
 You can find a news article about it (in Spanish) [here](https://www.uexternado.edu.co/ciencias-sociales-y-humanas/autocontrol-en-contexto-un-proyecto-conjunto-entre-la-facultad-de-ciencias-sociales-y-humanas-del-externado-y-la-john-templeton-foundation/).

 <div style="text-align: center;">
     <img src="https://juanpablobermudez.github.io/bermudez.github.io/images/grupo.jpg" alt="Illustration2" style="width:700px;">